 How to Apply

 The Respiratory Care Program is offered collaboratively by University of Minnesota Rochester (UMR) and Mayo Clinic School of Health Sciences.
+This program does not accept prior respiratory care education or work experience in lieu of the required respiratory care course.

 To participate in the Respiratory Care Program, you must enroll in the Respiratory Care Track of the Bachelor of Science in Health Professions (BSHP) at UMR.
 You must successfully complete the required prerequisite college coursework for the Respiratory Care Program at Mayo Clinic.
 Prerequisite coursework must be completed with a C- or higher.